If you find yourself arguing about the same things over and over again you’re probably not focused on what you really need to be talking about.

 Do you think this might be why he was on the golf course so much?

-Katie’s first Behavior Change Request met a need she had in a powerful way and brought healing.
+When Frank granted Katie’s request, it met her need in a powerful way and brought healing.

 And equally important, it set them both on a direction toward a deeper and more stable connection with each other.

 Want to know what Frank’s issue was?
-Stay tuned next week!
+Click here to read more of their story.